 A wonderful and unusual example of cut steel from the Victorian (ca1880) era!
 Each of these lovely earrings hangs from a sterling silver wire, which attaches to an open caged sphere.
 Attached to the sphere by a cut steel link, is larger open sphere which carries the same geometric design.
 Within each cages frame is a beautiful "pearl", which adds softness to the earrings.
 All of the cut steel is riveted onto a silver back.
 These unique earrings would make a wonderful addition to any collection!

 Measurements: The earrings hang approximately 1 1/2" long from top to bottom.
 The smaller cut steel sphere has a diameter of 3/8", while the larger sphere has a diameter of 1/2".

 Condition: The overall condition of the earrings is excellent.
-Besides normal wear, there is no serious damage to any of the steel rivets, the silver backing or to the pearls, all of which are intact.
+Besides normal wear, there is no serious damage to any of the steel rivets or the silver backing.